 For Illumina sequencing, 2x150 bp paired end sequencing mode is recommended.
 In case the average fragment size of the final library is <325 bp, 2x100 bp paired end sequencing can also be used.
-Depending on the Illumina machine and desired target coverage, between 8 and 16 samples can be pooled and sequenced together.
-In more detail, in case of hereditary mutation sequencing, 100x average sequencing coverage can be achieved with 1.2-1.5 M read pairs per sample, which allows pooling 16 samples for a MiSeq Reagent Kit v3, and 8-10 samples for a MiSeq Reagent Kit v2.
+The number of samples which can be sequenced together depends on the desired target coverage and the Illumina machine available.
+In more detail, in case of testing for hereditary mutations with the Clinical Exome Sequencing (CES) NGS Assay, 100x average sequencing coverage (with >95% of targets at 30x) is recommended and can be achieved with 30-40 M read pairs (60-80 M reads) per sample.
+For example, a Novaseq SP (2x150 bp) flow cell allows pooling of at least 16 samples.